Coaxen Indian Village: Coaxen and Brotherton

-With the outbreak of the French & Indian War in 1755, the British colonies, including New Jersey, witnessed a violent wave of Indian attacks along the frontier.
+With the outbreak of the French and Indian War in 1755, the British colonies, including New Jersey, witnessed a violent wave of Indian attacks along the frontier.
 After Braddock's defeat in 1755, the Delaware Indian communities of the Susquehanna and Ohio river valleys openly allied with the French.
 In an effort to regain allegiance or at least neutrality of the Delaware, and their Algonquian relatives such as the Shawnee, British authorities directed that any outstanding Indian complaints be addressed.
-Two groups formed by Quakers, “Friendly Association for Regaining and Preserving Peace with the Indians by Pacific Measures” was established in 1756. and the New Jersey Association for Helping the Indians (1757) (Allison, p.
-33), and William Johnson, Indian Agent for the Crown, worked towards settling Indian disputes, including confused land titles in New Jersey.
+Two groups were formed by Quakers: "Friendly Association for Regaining and Preserving Peace with the Indians by Pacific Measures" was established in 1756, and the New Jersey Association for Helping the Indians was established in 1757.
+These, and William Johnson, Indian Agent for the Crown, worked towards settling Indian disputes, including confused land titles in New Jersey.

 Ownership of Coaxen, aka Weekpink, demonstrated both native traditions and practices of communal propriety of lands; individual small lot ownership had not yet been a legal practice assimilated by this Delaware Indians.
-From the time of the first negotiations with New Jersey colonial authorities in January, 1756 at the First Treaty of Crosswicks, the Delaware Indians of New Jersey and Pennsylvania held the Coaxen tract as part of their tribal lands:

-We have to complain to our Brethren, that ill minded Persons are apt to take Advantage of the Indians when they are Drunk, and buy their Lands for a trifle, and often from the Indians who does not own it.
+From the time of the first negotiations with New Jersey colonial authorities in January, 1756 at the First Treaty of Crosswicks, the Delaware Indians of New Jersey and Pennsylvania held the Coaxen tract as part of their tribal lands:We have to complain to our Brethren, that ill minded Persons are apt to take Advantage of the Indians when they are Drunk, and buy their Lands for a trifle, and often from the Indians who does not own it.
 And we pray our Brethren, that for the future no Indian Deed or Lease may be allowed to be good, but what is made and Signed before the Governor, or two of his Council, who are to have a Certificate from six Indians, that the Indian who sells the Land, is Owner of it, under the Hand of some Magistrate, who sees the six Indians Sign it, and the Deed to have it wrote on the back, and signed by the Governor, or two of his Council, that they saw the Certificate of the six Indians, Signed by the Justice, and that the Indian who sells the Land, understood the Deed, and had a reasonable Price as common for it.